SMMA Price Alert

 It can also be a little disconcerting to see a new face every lesson or two, requiring you to adjust to a different style of teaching/presentation each time.

-It’s also worth mentioning that out of those 33 teachers, only one was a woman, and she didn’t appear until Phase 4.
+It’s also worth mentioning that out of those 34 teachers, only two are women.
+So there’s that.

 4. Mostly Video, Little Text